Vlad6422/VUT_IPK_Client/Readme.md

 The algorithm used by TCP to establish and terminate a connection is called a three-way handshake.
 We first describe the basic algorithm and then show how it is used by TCP.
 The three-way handshake involves the exchange of three messages between the client and the server. [[1]](https://datatracker.ietf.org/doc/html/rfc9293).

-The idea is that two parties want to agree on a set of parameters, which, in the case of opening a TCP connection, are the starting sequence numbers the two sides plan to use for their respective byte streams.
-In general, the parameters might be any facts that each side wants the other to know about.
-First, the client (the active participant) sends a segment to the server (the passive participant) stating the initial sequence number it plans to use (Flags = SYN, SequenceNum = x).
-The server then responds with a single segment that both acknowledges the client's sequence number (Flags = ACK, Ack = x + 1) and states its own beginning sequence number (Flags = SYN, SequenceNum = y).
-That is, both the SYN and ACK bits are set in the Flags field of this second message.
-Finally, the client responds with a third segment that acknowledges the server's sequence number (Flags = ACK, Ack = y + 1).
-The reason why each side acknowledges a sequence number that is one larger than the one sent is that the Acknowledgment field actually identifies the “next sequence number expected,” thereby implicitly acknowledging all earlier sequence numbers.
-Although not shown in this timeline, a timer is scheduled for each of the first two segments, and if the expected response is not received, the segment is retransmitted.
-If you not interested in reading RFC Wiki gives good basic with references to it. [[16]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)
+Two parties want to agree on parameters, like starting sequence numbers for a TCP connection.
+The client sends a segment to the server with its initial sequence number (Flags = SYN, SequenceNum = x).
+The server replies with a segment that acknowledges the client’s number (Flags = ACK, Ack = x + 1) and includes its own sequence number (Flags = SYN, SequenceNum = y).
+The client then sends a final segment to acknowledge the server’s number (Flags = ACK, Ack = y + 1).
+Acknowledgments use the next expected sequence number, confirming all prior ones.
+Timers are set for the first two segments, and they’re retransmitted if no response is received.
+Check the RFC or Wikipedia for more details. [[16]](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)

 ![TCP Diagram](doc/hadnshakew.png)